OUR RESEARCH

 OUR GOALS

-Immediate goals: To understand the gut-brain mechanisms controlling feeding and dietary decisions.
+Immediate goals: To understand the gut-brain mechanisms controlling brain function and behaviour, especially mental and cognitive health

 WHY ZEBRAFISH?